Jakob Butturff

-Jakob Butturff (born April 28, 1994) is a left-handed American ten-pin bowler from Chandler, Arizona and a member of the Professional Bowlers Association.
-He competes in events on the PBA Tour and in global events as a member of Team USA.
-He has won eight national PBA Tour titles (including one major) and 27 PBA Regional Tour titles.
-Jakob also rolled the 28th of the PBA Tour's 35 televised 300 games.
+Jakob Aaron Butturff (April 28, 1994 – July 31, 2026) was an American left-handed ten-pin bowler from Tempe, Arizona and was a member of the Professional Bowlers Association.
+He competed in events on the PBA Tour and in global events as a member of Team USA.
+Butturff won eight national PBA Tour titles (including one major) and 27 PBA Regional Tour titles.
+He also rolled the 28th of the PBA Tour's 36 televised 300 games.

-Butturff is a pro staff member for the Ebonite division of Brunswick.
-He is also sponsored by Vise Grips.
+Butturff was sponsored by the Columbia 300 division of Ebonite (later a division of Brunswick) through 2025.
+In 2026, he signed with the Hammer Bowling division of Brunswick.
+He was also sponsored by Vise Grips.

 Amateur career

-Butturff finished first at the 2017 Team USA Trials, and has been a Team USA member from 2017 through 2019.
+Butturff finished first at the 2017 Team USA Trials, and was a Team USA member from 2017 to 2019.
 He won a team gold medal at the 2017 World Bowling Championships.

 Butturff and his Team USA teammates won the 2019 Weber Cup over Team Europe.
 At the 2019 Pan American Games in Peru, Butturff and Team USA teammate Nick Pate earned a gold medal in doubles.
 During qualifying for this event, Jakob broke the Pan American Games record for a six-game block with a score of 1,516.
 In the next six-game block, he broke his own record with a 1,538 score.
 He also earned a bronze medal in the singles event.

-Butturff was part of the rotating four-person team (with A. J. Johnson, Andrew Anderson and Kristopher Prather) that won the trios gold medal for Team USA at the 2021 International Bowling Federation (IBF) Super World Championships in Dubai.
+He was part of the rotating four-person team (with A. J. Johnson, Andrew Anderson and Kristopher Prather) that won the trios gold medal for Team USA at the 2021 International Bowling Federation (IBF) Super World Championships in Dubai.

 Professional bowling career

 Butturff became a PBA member in 2015, bowling primarily on the PBA Regional circuit that season.
-In his seven national events during 2015, he cashed four times and made three match play rounds.
+In his seven national events during 2015, he cashed four times, made three match play rounds, and made one show at the 2015 PBA Viper Championship but lost to Kim Bolleby 222-181.